-WHAT IS THE FASB NONPUBLIC ENTITY TEAM, AND WHAT DO THEY DO?
+WHAT IS THE FASB NOT-FOR-PROFIT ENTITY TEAM, AND WHAT DO THEY DO?

-WHY DOES THE FASB WANT TO HEAR FROM NOT-FOR-PROFIT STAKEHOLDERS?In order to improve U.S. GAAP and to consider the costs and benefits of proposed improvements, the FASB and its staff need to hear directly from (a) stakeholders of not-for-profits about the type of financial information they need and (b) not-for-profits about the costs required to provide the information that their stakeholders seek.
+WHY DOES THE FASB WANT TO HEAR FROM NOT-FOR-PROFIT STAKEHOLDERS?In order to improve U.S. GAAP and to consider the costs and benefits of proposed improvements, the FASB and its staff need to hear directly from (a) stakeholders of not-for-profit entities (NFPs) about the type of financial information they need and (b) NFPs about the costs required to provide the information that their stakeholders seek.
+Among other things, we want to learn whether:

 - Lenders, significant vendors, lessors, and other creditors